The State Sanitary Code

 The parts of the code used to calculate this example are found in Section 410.400 and subsequent.
 The definitions for a habitable room are in section 410.020.

-There is a second requirement on square footage: minimum sleeping area size.
-There must be at least 70 square feet of sleeping area for the first occupant, 100 combined for two occupants, and 50 additional for each additional occupant.
+The sanitary code also has minimum square footage requirements for sleeping areas.
+There must be at least 70 square feet of sleeping area for the first occupant, 100 square feet combined for two occupants, and 50 additional square feet for each additional occupant.

 Changes April 2023